LESS WELFARE DEPENDENCY

 WORK FOR THE DOLE

-74% of those who participate in Work for the Dole reported that it had increased their desire to find a job and 30% of those who participated were in a job three months later.
+Nearly 75% of those who participate in Work for the Dole reported that it increased their desire to find a job.
+Around 26% of participants found a job within three months.

 TACKLING DRUG DEPENDENCY